chokevin8/chokevin8.github.io/_projects/1_project.md

 to another.
 However, I2SB is more novel- it is a new class of conditional diffusion model based on training a schrödinger bridge between two different domains A and B, which finds the optimal transport path of diffusing from domain A to domain B. I2SB is related to score-based generative models, and I plan to fully explain about this in a future blog post since it is very mathematically dense.
-The main reason of utilizing I2SB in this project is that all of the previous works of stain-to-stain conversion out there utilize different subtypes of GANs (pix2pix, cycleGAN, etc), and do not test on the state-of-the-art diffusion models and its variants like I2SB.
-But why not use diffusion then?
-Look at below diagram:
+The main reason of utilizing I2SB in this project is that all of the previous works of stain-to-stain conversion out there utilize different subtypes of GANs (pix2pix, cycleGAN, etc), and do not test on the state-of-the-art diffusion models and its variants like I2SB (obviously there are more theoretical reasons to not utilizing GANs since diffusion models are known to generate more diverse images and avoids adversarial training and mode collapse).
+But why not use diffusion, why use I2SB?
+Well, look at the below diagram:

 <div class="row">
     <div class="col-sm">